yogaranjansingh/Graphql-Clients-POC/README.md

-# POC : Graphql and graphql client poc
+# POC : Graphql and graphql client(Apollo and Awesome Graphql) poc